 Her studies in visual culture and photography are now enabling her to make commercial videos for various brands.

 I just love the entire process of it!
-I love imagining what would fit, creating fields and photographic compositions, colors, framings, and then filming it all, editing, and literally just watching it come to life!
+I love imagining what would fit, creating fields and photographic compositions, colours, and framings, and then filming it all, editing, and just watching it come to life!

 The black and white you do in your photographs is your trademark, how is it different from the black and white that other photographers do?

 You see; I don't know...
 I've heard that my entire career though.
 I've heard great Names in the creative area (painters, editors, photographers, and even musicians) say that my pictures seem to transmit something they couldn't ever see elsewhere, that they're strong and impactful, and that they stick in your mind.
 Makes me extremely proud of course, but I can't quite explain it to you.
 I just put my entire self in every little thing that I do.